Help Center

 • The indentation tools in the toolbar only effect bullet lists and ordered lists.
 For instance, if you would like the second bullet in your list to be indented, click the Increase indentation toolbar item.

-• The Attach Files toolbar item (a paperclip) is a misnomer.
+• The Attach Files toolbar item (a camera icon) is a misnomer.
 At this time only images can be attached to your posts and pages.

-• While Pika recognizes most Markdown formatting, it cannot currently process Markdown link or image syntax.
+• While Pika recognizes most Markdown formatting, it cannot currently process image syntax.

 • Pika variables are the one thing that do not look the same in the editor as they do on your Pika site.
 You will have to use your imagination to visualize what a Pika variable will look like.